Constance Gordon-Cumming: Travel career

+Constance's traveling began around 1866 when she was in Loch Ness where her terminally ill brother Roualeyn was being nursed by another sister.
+In 1868 she went on a painting tour with her half-brother Frederick to the Western Islands.
+She also took an invitation from her half-sister Emilia Sergison to visit India and after spending a year there she wrote In the Himalayas and on the Indian Plains (1884).
+This was followed by, twelve years of enchanting travel which followed would never have been dreamt of, for link by link that pleasant chain wove itself, as she described it.

-Gordon-Cumming was a prolific travel writer and landscape painter who travelled the world, mostly in Asia and the Pacific.
-She painted over a thousand watercolors and worked with a motto to ‘never a day without at least one careful-coloured sketch’ starting her day at 5 am while in India.
+Gordon-Cumming was a prolific travel writer and landscape painter who traveled the world, mostly in Asia and the Pacific.
+She painted over a thousand watercolors and worked with a motto to ‘never a day without at least one careful-colored sketch’ starting her day at 5 am while in India.
 Places she visited include Australia, New Zealand, America, China, and Japan.
+While in New Zealand in 1877, she visited several North Island locations including Kawau Island, the Coromandel Peninsula, Rotorua, Wairoa, and Auckland.
 She arrived in Hilo, Hawaii in October 1879, and was among the first artists to paint the active volcanoes.
 Her Hawaii travelogue, Fire Fountains: The Kingdom of Hawaii, was published in Edinburgh in 1883.
 She had several dangerous moments but her travel ended in 1880 when the Montana that she was on ran into rocks at Holyhead.
 While most of the passengers took the lifeboat, she stayed on last along with the captain to save her paintings and was rescued many hours later.
 She returned to live at Crieff with her widowed sister Eleanor and continued to write books.

-Her best known books are At Home in Fiji and A Lady's Cruise on a French Man-of-War.
+Her best known books are At Home in Fiji (1881) and A Lady's Cruise on a French Man-of-War (1882).
+The book on Fiji was based on her travels in 1875, when she traveled to Fiji from England with Sir Arthur Gordon and his wife and spent the next year travelling around the Fijian islands.
 The latter book resulted from an invitation to join a French ship put into service for the Bishop of Samoa so that he could visit remote parts of his far-flung diocese.
+During that trip, Gordon-Cumming also visited Tonga and Tahiti.

-Miss Gordon-Cumming received much criticism from male writers of the era, perhaps because she did not fit in the traditional Victorian role of women, as she often travelled alone and unaided.
+Miss Gordon-Cumming received much criticism from male writers of the era, perhaps because she did not fit in the traditional Victorian role of women, as she often traveled alone and unaided.
 Henry Adams said her books are a collection of anecdotes without much interest.
 In any case, her landscape drawings and watercolors seem to be universally admired.